One Pipeline, Many Transformers: Pattern-Specific Imputation Specialists for Tabular Missing Data: Pre-Training on Synthetic Data

-We train our model to predict unobserved values under several missingness patterns simultaneously.
-For the final \method model, we trained only on \mcar, \nnmar, and \mnarself because we found our model generalized to the other methods well without including them explicitly in training.
-We use the prior-data fitted negative log likelihood (NLL) loss proposed in \cite{muller2022transformers}.
-Like other PFNs with continuous numerical output, we use the Riemann distribution output also proposed in \cite{muller2022transformers}.
-Since we can generate an unlimited amount of synthetic data, we do not reuse any synthetic data and only do one gradient pass per batch of datasets.
+We use the negative log likelihood (NLL) loss proposed in \cite{muller2022transformers}, and like other PFNs with continuous numerical output, we use the Riemann distribution output also proposed in \cite{muller2022transformers}.
+Since we can generate an unlimited amount of synthetic data, we do not reuse any synthetic data by using one gradient pass per batch of datasets.
 This allows our model to learn the underlying data-generating process and missingness mechanisms without risk of memorization.
-We use a learning rate of $0.0001$, a batch size of $64$, and train on around $25$ million synthetic datasets.
+We use the AdamW optimizer \cite{loshchilov2017fixing}, a learning rate of 1e-4, a batch size of $16$, and around $1.9$ million synthetic datasets.

-We use an adaptive algorithm to determine what proportion of missingness patterns we include in each batch as we train: Every $s$ gradient steps, we recalculate the proportion of each missingness pattern by: (i) create new batches of each missingness pattern, (ii) calculate the model's loss value for each missingness pattern's batch, and (iii) recalculate proportions by running softmax \citep[Pgs.
-180-184]{heaton2018ian} over the loss values.
-This procedure adaptively down-weights any missingness type our model performs well on and up-weights any missingness type our model performs poorly on.
-For our pre-trained \method model, we set $s=50$ steps.

-\begin{remark} We had initially attempted to train the model sequentially on one missingness pattern at a time, but found that the network always experienced \emph{catastrophic forgetting} \citep{mccloskey1989catastrophic} irrespective of learning rate (i.e., it forgot how to handle the previous missingness patterns). \end{remark}
+We trained TabImpute only on \mcar missingness, finding that this model generalized well to the other patterns without explicitly including them in training.
+In fact, we found that including other missingness patterns degraded overall performance.
+We had initially attempted to train the model sequentially on one missingness pattern at a time, but found that the network always experienced \emph{catastrophic forgetting} \citep{mccloskey1989catastrophic} irrespective of learning rate (i.e., it forgot how to handle the previous missingness patterns).
+After this, we attempted to mix several missingness types together: \mcar, \mar, and \mnarself.
+However, the model's performance degraded overall because it focused only \mnarself.
+We attempted several techniques, including weighting schedules and GradNorm \cite{chen2018gradnorm}, a gradient normalization technique for multi-task learning, but found them unsuccessful in improving performance.